 Charles, the younger twin, was born 27th February 1842, and also baptised the same day as his older twin Thomas at Holy Trinity Clapham.
 Although premature like his twin, unlike him he survived nearly fifty years.

 In 1851 Charles is with the family at Clarence Road, Clapham.
 That summer his father arranged for him to have lessons with a tutor at Denbies.
-In 1859 he went to Trinity College, Cambridge, taking his BA degree in 1864, and MA three years later.
+In 1859 he went to Trinity College, Cambridge, taking his BA degree in 1864, and a MA three years later.
 He was ordained deacon in 1866 and priest (at Oxford) in 1867.
 From 1866 to 1872 he was Curate of Great Bourton in Oxfordshire.
 In 1866 he gave £500 to purchase a piece of land, on which a new Vicarage was built, designed by the architect William White (great-nephew of Gilbert White of Selborne).